Module 1.4: Persons Criminally Liable

 - Implied conspiracy: Inferred from the acts of the offenders, which show a common purpose or design.

-4. Degree of Participation and Corresponding Penalties
+4. Degree of Participation, Penalties, and Special Rules

 The degree of participation in a crime determines the severity of the penalty.
 Principals receive the highest penalty, followed by accomplices, and then accessories.

 - Accessories exempt when principal is relative: As mentioned in Art.
 20, accessories are exempt from liability if the principal is a close relative.
+This is based on the law's recognition of the ties of blood and the natural inclination to protect one's family, even if they have committed a crime.

-6. Classification by Frequency of Commission
+6. Classification of Offenders by Recidivism

 - First-time offender: A person who has been convicted of a crime for the first time.